-Information about potential sources of funding and scholarships is updated annually and where available is included in the prospectus web pages.
+Information about potential sources of funding and scholarships is updated annually and where available is included on the programme's web pages.

 For information, please see RVC and Funding your study pages.

 Educational aims and learning outcomes of the programmes